oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

 8. Review your dataset

-    When finished, you can review the result of the records generation activity.
+    When finished, you can review the results of the records generation activity.
 For example, you can see that there were 4938 records generated, none of them have been labeled yet.

     ![Review dataset](./images/review-dataset.png " ")